 Background and perspective

 This provision gives employees access to retirement funds for emergencies, allowing a distribution of up to $1,000 for personal or family emergency expenses without being subject to the 10% early withdrawal penalty.
-Only one distribution per year is permitted, and participants cannot take additional distributions for three years unless they repay their first distribution.
+Only one distribution per year is permitted, and participants cannot take additional distributions for the next three calendar years without first repaying their first distribution.
 Participants must self-certify in writing that they meet the requirements for this distribution type.
-Plans offering this penalty-free withdrawal option could give more financial flexibility to participants in need.

 Background and perspective